badgnockgnockjoke/ps.dev/README.md

 # ps.dev
 Misc PowerShell scripts thrown together and want to share the knowledge.
-Some of the logic took days of debugging just to figure it out because I'm not a full-time dev and I learn what I need at the time and run with it.
+While the scripts are functional, they aren't the prettiest :)

+I am going back and formatting them and will put them online when complete.